What is a community forest?

 Will the forest have an impact on local job creation?

 Local job creation and capacity building for the First Nations’ partners are goals of the Cheakamus Community Forest.
-To this end, the CCF has contracted Richmond Plywood, a progressive worker-owned company, to harvest the timber using locally hired contractors with preference given to First Nations people.

 How is sensitive ecological habitat preserved?